naomai/php-layers/README.md

-# PHP Layers
+# Phancake
 ## About
-PHP-Layers is a OOP library for creating images in PHP.
+Phancake is a OOP library for creating images in PHP.

 It adds powerful layering functionality known from image editors, while staying intuitive and simple to use.